 I was born and raised in a quiet little town by the sea, far from borders and conflict and also far from cultural diversity.
 Other than a short exchange program in Germany during high school, I never actually met anyone who wasn’t Jewish.
 I knew nothing else.
 Though I was supposedly privileged, I felt deprived of encountering and being familiar with other cultures.

-Since then I have traveled quite extensively, and yet every time I arrive in a new place I’m thrilled and filled with excitement, ready to wander, explore and experience.
+Since then I have travelled quite extensively, and yet every time I arrive in a new place I’m thrilled and filled with excitement, ready to wander, explore and experience.

 During my first year at university in Jerusalem, I was living at the university housing.
 It was one of ten rooms, sharing showers and a kitchen.
 It turned out that this dormitory was mainly popular among “our cousins” (a common term used by Jews for Arabs and vice versa).
 So that year was an ongoing intercultural experience.
 I got familiar with Oud music, learnt belly dancing and was surprised to discover that stuffed vine leaves did not come only in a can.
 Despite some awkwardness that was provided occasionally by the news, we were generally having a good time that year.
 I was considered their “pet Jew”.

-I realized that while I eagerly traveled to discover far away cultures, I was actually missing so much of what was just next to me.
+I realized that while I eagerly travelled to discover faraway cultures, I was actually missing so much of what was just next to me.
 Later that year, my friend Samira invited me to join Christmas eve at her grandmother’s house.
-Needless to say I was very happy with the invitation.
+Needless to say, I was very happy with the invitation.